Predicate Transformer Semantics for Hybrid Systems: Verification Components for Isabelle/HOL

 \begin{isabellebody}\isanewline \isacommand{apply}\isamarkupfalse {\isacharparenleft}rule\ wp{\isacharunderscore}loopI{\isacharcomma}\ simp{\isacharunderscore}all\ add{\isacharcolon}\ local{\isacharunderscore}flow{\isachardot}wp{\isacharunderscore }g{\isacharunderscore}ode{\isacharbrackleft}OF\ local{\isacharunderscore}flow{\isacharunderscore}ball{\isacharbrackright}{\isacharparenright}\isanewline \ \ \isacommand{by}\isamarkupfalse \ {\isacharparenleft}auto\ simp{\isacharcolon}\ bb{\isacharunderscore}real{\isacharunderscore }arith{\isacharparenright}\isanewline \end{isabellebody}

-Overall, the verification proof covers less than a page and a half in the proof document---and this is mainly due to the few arithmetic calculations that require user interaction.
-All other proofs make heavy use of Isabelle's simplifiers and are by and large automatic.
+Overall, the verification proof covers less than a page and a half in the proof document---and this is mainly due to the few arithmetic calculations in the background that require user interaction.
+All other proofs make heavy use of Isabelle's simplifiers and are by and large automatic. \end{example}